Campervan Shower and Toilet: How We Built Ours

 If the van has a low roof, you will need to save space by installing the shower outside the van. an example of a low roof would be a Toyota Hiace or Hyundai iLoad

 The internal dimensions will be so small to have an internal shower.
 However, you will be able to fit a cassette toilet or composting toilet.
-Most toilets can be hidden away to help provide more space inside the van.
+Most toilets can be located in a hidden bathroom to help provide more space inside the van.

 How Much Does it Cost to Convert a Van With a Shower?